 The first Smog Alert was established in Krakow, in 2012.
-The actions taken by Kraków Smog Alert have contributed to raising public awareness of air quality issues and their importance.
+The actions taken by Kraków Smog Alert contributed to raising public awareness of air quality issues and their importance.

 • public awareness of the smog problem has increased,